psuanm5030/beautiful-jekyll/learning.md

 **MIT**
 April 2015 - June 2015

 Taking this class changed everything for me.
 This was course that did the opposite of what I previously had, which was foundationally learning a programming language.
 This course taught me a new language, R ([wikipedia link](https://en.wikipedia.org/wiki/R_(programming_language))), using REAL-world examples.
 I learned from cases such as Moneyball and the Framington Heart Study ([wikipedia link](https://en.wikipedia.org/wiki/Framingham_Heart_Study)), and so many more.
 I was surprised how I could learn a language this way!
-Two things contributed to this: 1) R is an easier, less-intimidating language to learn, and 2) I supplemented my learning with lots of google – which I think is a very efficient way of learning.
+Two things contributed to this: 1) R is an easier, less-intimidating language to learn, and 2) I supplemented my learning with lots of google — which I think is a very efficient way of learning.
 However, the greatest contributor to learning R was engaging examples (so thank you to the creators).  **If I were to recommend any class, it would be this one.**

 ## [Statistics for Business – I](https://www.edx.org/course/statistics-business-i-iimbx-qm101-1x-0)

 **IIMBx**
 June 2015 - July 2015

-This was somewhat of a filler course for me post my experience with “The Analytic’s Edge” (which was incredible – see above), as I felt I needed a primer on statistics, as I was deciding my future class / degree (explained below).
-Overall, this was heavy on basic excel functions, and while it did teach me a few things, it was not the statistics primer I was looking for – should have realized that the word “Business” often is a way to say that it is both: 1) incorporating real-life examples, and 2) meant for everybody – i.e., diluted.
+This was somewhat of a filler course for me post my experience with “The Analytic’s Edge” (which was incredible — see above), as I felt I needed a primer on statistics, as I was deciding my future class / degree (explained below).
+Overall, this was heavy on basic excel functions, and while it did teach me a few things, it was not the statistics primer I was looking for — should have realized that the word “Business” often is a way to say that it is both: 1) incorporating real-life examples, and 2) meant for everybody — i.e. diluted.

 ## [Udacity – Data Analyst Nanodegree](https://www.udacity.com/course/data-analyst-nanodegree--nd002?v=a4)
 *7 classes over the course of 12 months*